Mathuran/MathuranSadagopanResume/InterviewQuestions.md

 ### What is the avg tenure of the team?

+### What is the most important contribution you would expect from someone in the first six months?

 ### What are some of the performance standards used?

 ### What is the culture like? (id not answered already)